 4. To be of service doesn’t mean that you’ll give them all tools and advice on how to do it themselves (same as with legal or medical profession: lawyer will not give you pointers on how to represent yourself in court or doctor will not give you advice on how to do your own surgery).

 6. FSBO doesn’t realize a huge legal and financial liability that comes with selling a property yourself when later undisclosed defects are found and they are hit with a huge lawsuit.
+Be prepared to explain all these for sale by owner disadvantages.

-9. Never offer to bring a buyer or hint that you have a buyer for their home or tell them that you want preview their home in case you have a buyer.
+9. Never offer to bring a buyer or hint that you have a buyer for their home or tell them that you want to preview their home in case you have a buyer.
 You’ll be just validated for FSBO their hallucination that selling by themselves works.

 10. FSBOs are the greatest leads for agents who need business fast as they are perfect leads who are ready & willing to sell and act now.